Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.35.md

 - [ ] Update combine to add a `README.md` which can serve as a trace to combined data.
 - [ ] Combined datasets and update readonly db.

-- [ ] Create `1e03`, `1e04`, and `1e05` datasets. → This will be difficult because it'll be hard to balance mutant types.
+- [ ] Create `1e03`, `1e04`, and `1e05` datasets with positive `tmi`. → This will be difficult because it'll be hard to balance mutant types.
 We could just use triple mutants with the plan to down select by enriched double mutants.

 ***